 |

-which Mind pours light and healing upon this generation, can practise on no one
+through which Mind pours light and healing upon this generation, can practise

-from sinister or malicious motives without destroying his own power to heal and
+on no one from sinister or malicious motives without destroying his own power

-his own health.
-Good must dominate in the thoughts of the healer, or his
+to heal and his own health.
+Good must dominate in the thoughts of the healer,

-demonstration is protracted, dangerous, and impossible in Science.
-A wrong
+or his demonstration is protracted, dangerous, and impossible in Science.
+A

-motive involves defeat.
-In the Science of Mind-healing, it is imperative to be
+wrong motive involves defeat.
+In the Science of Mind-healing, it is imperative

-honest, for victory rests on the side of immutable right.
-To understand God
+to be honest, for victory rests on the side of immutable right.
+To understand

-strengthens hope, enthrones faith in Truth, and verifies Jesus' word: "Lo, I am
+God strengthens hope, enthrones faith in Truth, and verifies Jesus' word: "Lo,

 Iniquity overcome |

-Not human platitudes, but divine beatitudes, reflect the spiritual light and
+ness.
+Not human platitudes, but divine beatitudes, reflect the spiritual light

 detrimental to health and integrity of thought.
 This must therefore be watched